Travis Kalanick: Scour (1998–2000)

 In 1998, Kalanick, along with Michael Todd and Vince Busam, dropped out of UCLA to work for Dan Rodrigues, founder of Scour Inc., a multimedia search engine, and Scour Exchange, a peer-to-peer file sharing service.
 Kalanick handled sales and marketing for Scour.
 He has referred to himself as a co-founder of the company, but the other co-founders have disputed this.

-After months of growth, Scour was strapped for cash and sought funding from venture capitalist investors Ronald Burkle and Michael Ovitz.
+After months of growth, Scour needed cash and sought funding from venture capital investors Ronald Burkle and Michael Ovitz.
 Negotiations were contentious and Ovitz eventually sued Scour for breach of contract.
 Scour was forced to accept unfavorable terms for the investment, and Ovitz acquired majority control over the company.
-The situation would sour Kalanick's view of investor-founder relations.
+The situation soured Kalanick's view of investor-founder relations.

 In 2000, the Motion Picture Association of America (MPAA), the Recording Industry Association of America (RIAA), and the National Music Publishers Association (NMPA) brought a $250 billion lawsuit against Scour, alleging copyright infringement.
 In September 2000, Scour filed for Chapter 11 bankruptcy to protect itself from the lawsuit.